apache/flink/docs/internals/ide_setup.md

 1. Checkstyle will now give warnings in the editor for any Checkstyle violations.

+Once the plugin is installed you can directly import `"tools/maven/checkstyle.xml"` by going to Settings -> Editor -> Code Style -> Java -> Gear Icon next to Scheme dropbox.
+This will for example automatically adjust the imports layout.

-You can also scan an entire module by opening the Checkstyle tools window and clicking the "Check Module" button.
+You can scan an entire module by opening the Checkstyle tools window and clicking the "Check Module" button.
 The scan should report no errors.

-<span class="label label-info">Note</span> Selecting "Check Project" may report some errors from the archetype
-modules as they are not configured for Checkstyle validation.

-<span class="label label-info">Note</span> Some modules use a more strict `checkstyle.xml` file called
+<span class="label label-info">Note</span> Some modules are not fully covered by checkstyle,
-`strict-checkstyle.xml`.
-You should setup an additional configuration by following the above steps for this file as well and activate it on a per-module basis.
-To set a per-module checkstyle configuration go to File -> Project Structure.
-Then select the module for which you want to change the checkstyle configuration in the modules list and change the checkstyle configuration in the Checkstyle tab.
+which include `flink-core`, `flink-java`, `flink-optimizer`, and `flink-runtime`.
+Nevertheless please make sure that code you add/modify in these modules still conforms to the checkstyle rules.

 ## Eclipse